Nrulafind/SEMA/README.md

 - Cloud Build
 - Cloud Storage for bucket storage also saved the same file from firebase storage.
 - Firebase Auth for Authentication
-- Firebase Firestore for database storage and set authorization regarding 'uid' Firebase Auth should 'match Firestore documentID'.
+- Firebase Firestore for database storage and set authorization regarding 'uid' Firebase Auth should 'match Firestore documentID' like on the link bellow.
+[Here](https://drive.google.com/drive/folders/1Gp5sQjIYxbW6Fu5HKFRpM8jZRftoajHi?usp=sharing)
 - Firebase Storage for save profile photo and saved url link to Firestore.
 - Cloud Run
 - SwaggerHub for UI API Documentations, Swagger Online Editor for edit API Documentations.